-It is no coincidence that success has followed University of Virginia head coach Steve Swanson throughout his career.
-In his 24th season as a head coach, his 14th at Virginia, he has established himself as one of the elite coaches in collegiate soccer, and certainly one of the most respected.
-Swanson has led his teams to six conference championships, 19 NCAA Tournament appearances and 23 consecutive winning seasons during his 24-year career.
+Through 25 seasons as a head coach, including the last 15 years at the helm of Virginia's program, Swanson has established himself as one of the elite coaches in collegiate soccer, and certainly one of the most respected.
+Swanson has led his teams to six conference championships, 20 NCAA Tournament appearances and 24 consecutive winning seasons during his 25-year career.

 Swanson's track record of success, not only on the collegiate level but also at the international level, was evident in 2012.
 That year he won a pair of championships, leading Virginia to its second ACC title and guiding the United States to the FIFA U-20 Women's World Cup Championship in Japan.
 For those feats, he was one of ten coaches named to the shortlist for FIFA Women's World Coach of the Year.